deduce-dev/dac-man/docs/use/plugins.md

 ## Usage

-By default, Dac-Man automatically selects at runtime which plug-in to use for data comparison, based on the file types, choosing among available plug-ins placed inside the `dacman/plugins/` directory of the source code.
+Dac-Man automatically selects which plug-in to use at runtime based on file types, choosing from the plug-ins installed inside the `dacman/plugins` directory.

-However, users can also specify explicitly which plug-in to use for data comparisons in several ways, described below.
+Users can specify which plug-in to use in several ways, described below.

 ### Configuring plug-in selection for specific file types